kurko/blog/obsidian/essay/_posts/2022-10-16-blogging-manifesto.md

 excerpt: "I've always been dissatisfied with blogging.
 Now I have an objective measure of what makes it pleasing."
 ---

 I've always been dissatisfied with blogging.
 The technologies bother the *engineer-slash-idealist* in me.
 I attribute the tedious publishing process as reason for not posting more often - although laziness is not out of question.
-In 2021, however, [Obsidian.md](https://obsidian.md) came into my life and changed my perspective on personal notes, and subsequently blogs.
+In 2021, however, [Obsidian.md](https://obsidian.md) came into my life and changed my perspective on personal notes, subsequently blogs.

+### The Ideal Blog

-To set the background, my idealistic goals for a blog can be described as:
+To set the scenario, here are my idealistic goals for a blog.

 - **it is just files:** it has to be simple.
 I don't want to manage databases, adapters, migrations, seed files.
 Just good ol' files.
 - **I have full control:** I want to control the design, the file structure, the domain, everything.
 With a just-files policy, I can move my site anywhere at any time.
 I learned a hard lesson with Evernote in the old days: migrating notes isn't fun.